zufallsgenerator/pystringformat/README.md

 * The 'f' code will at some point switch to exponential representation
 * The 'n' code is left out, because the locale would have to be set explicitly
 * The 'g' and 'G' codes are left out, since the semantics don't really make sense for javascript
+* Bracket and dot notations are interchangeable (javascript only has one type of properties)

+## Changelog

+### Version 0.2
-* Dictionaries instead of arguments are not supported yet
+- Dicts are supported